 Enbridge sued the county over the insurance requirement, while our team helped landowners bring suit against Enbridge, asserting that the statute precluded enforcement by counties but not citizens.
 The Dane County Circuit Court ruled for Enbridge, but in May 2018, the Wisconsin Court of Appeals reversed, holding that the county and its landowners had the right to know they would be protected in the event of a spill and underscoring that the insurance condition was “integral to the consideration of a permit.”
 The court further concluded that Enbridge had failed to show it carried the type of insurance required to trigger the statute.

-While we were fighting Enbridge’s Line 61 expansion in Dane County, we were also building a movement to oppose Line 66 up and down the pipeline corridor.
+While we were fighting Enbridge’s Line 61 expansion in Dane County, we were also building a movement to oppose Enbridge’s planned Line 61 “Twin” (Line 66) up and down the pipeline corridor.
 With the Wisconsin chapter of the Sierra Club and other concerned groups, we were one of the founding members of the Wisconsin Safe Energy (WiSE) Alliance, which was established to provide a “big tent” bringing people together around shared concerns about the risks pipelines pose to land and water, crops and livestock, and beloved outdoor places.
-WiSE chapters and partner organizations have educated neighbors, attended Enbridge “open houses” to challenge the company’s misleading statements, and led the effort to pressure the Wisconsin Legislature to ban the use of “eminent domain for private gain.”
+WiSE chapters and partner organizations educated neighbors, attended Enbridge “open houses” to challenge the company’s misleading statements, and led the effort to pressure the Wisconsin Legislature to ban the use of “eminent domain for private gain.”
 This was in response to a Wisconsin state budget amendment that Enbridge had a hand in crafting that made Enbridge eligible to condemn the land of unwilling landowners.
 (See the WiSE series of video interviews with landowners here.)